microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ### Connect model instance to view for rendering

-Now that we have the model instance, we can revisit our view to integrate it.
-We'll update the function to take an IDiceRoller, connect our button to the `roll()` method, listen to the `"diceRolled"` event to detect value changes, and read that value from the model.
+That's it, now that we have a model instance, we can wire it to our view!
+We'll update the function to take an `IDiceRoller`, connect our button to the `roll()` method, listen to the `"diceRolled"` event to detect value changes, and read that value from the model.

 ```ts
 export function renderDiceRoller(diceRoller: IDiceRoller, div: HTMLDivElement) {